Your rehabilitation plan may include:

 At Mays Cancer Center, a physical medicine and rehabilitation doctor (physiatrist) who specializes in the diagnosis and treatment of issues affecting the bones, joints, muscles, nerves, brain, and spine coordinate these services and treatments.

-Cancer rehabilitation is a growing field, and you may learn about it the first time a member of our care team recommends it for you.
+Oncology rehabilitation is a growing field, and you may learn about it the first time a member of our care team recommends it for you.

 It’s important to know that: